 In practice, however, very few Recipients are willing to accept a minimal amount.
 Typically they demand between 25 and 30 percent of the stakes.
 There’s variation on both side of that median.
 Some Recipients would be willing to live with much less; a few others demand an even 50/50 split.

-Strict economists might say that most Recipients are behaving irrationally.
-That assumes that the only thing to care about it is money, but many people also care about being treated fairly.
+The reality is that most people care about more than just money.
+They want to be treated fairly.
 If a large pie is being divided, they don’t want to be stuck with a few crumbs.
-They reject a deal out of pride and self-respect.
+They reject one-sided deals out of pride and self-respect.

 Then there’s the vengeance factor.
 The person who insists on receiving $30 and thus rejects an offer of $20 loses that money, of course, but has pleasure of inflicting an even greater loss on the Allocator who proposed that split.

-Other Allocators may be solely concerned with maximizing their own financial payoff, but even they must take into account the thinking of their counterpart.
-They may be motivated to offer more than a minimal amount—not out of generosity—but simply to increase the odds of having their offer accepted.
+Even Allocators who are solely concerned with maximizing their own financial payoff, but should take into account the thinking of their counterpart.
+Such Allocators may be motivated to offer more than a minimal amount—not out of generosity—but simply to increase the odds of having their offer accepted.
 This involves weighing tradeoffs:

 - The more that the Allocator offers, the greater chance the Recipient will accept it; but

-- The more the Allocator offers, the less they keep of the remains.
+- The more the Allocator offers, the less they keep of what remains.

 The challenge for the self-motivated Allocators is putting themselves in the shoes of Recipients who may think differently than they themselves do.
 Moreover, not all Recipients think the same way.
 A split that would be accepted by one person could be rejected by someone else.
-Even if the Allocator has perfect information, they have to consider their tolerance for risk.
-If they're gamblers, they might be willing to make an aggressive demand so that if the split is approved, there's a big payoff.
-On the other hand, if an Allocator is facing a lot of overdue bills, they may need to be more cautious so that they don’t end up empty-handed.
+Allocators willing to gamble might make an aggressive demand in hopes of a big payoff.
+On the other hand, an Allocator facing a lot of overdue bills may have to be more cautious to reduce the risk of ending up empty-handed.

 Now let’s bounce back to the Recipient’s point of view for just a moment.
 In addition to making a judgment about fairness, they must likewise think strategically by putting themselves in the Allocator’s shoes.
-Even if the Recipient is only concerned about maximizing their financial payoff, they should still think about how much—if at all—the Allocator cares about fairness.
-If it’s reasonable to expect that the Allocator will be fair to some degree, then the Recipient should ask for more than their minimum.
+Even if Recipients who are only concerned with maximizing their own financial payoff should access how much—if at all—the Allocator cares about fairness.
+The more likely it is that the Allocator will be fair to some degree, the more the Recipient can safely demand.

-That’s especially true given the rules you were playing under.
+That’s especially true given the rules that applied in the version of the game you were playing.
 Recall that the Recipient would simply get the minimum that they stipulated, even if the Allocator in that particular round actually offered more.
 If instead, the rules said that the Recipient would get whatever the Allocator offered, then the Recipient would have nothing to lose by lowering their minimum.
 In the worst case, they would get their minimum amount, and often they would get a bonus.
 Of course, in anticipation of that strategy, Allocators might lower their offers.
 Nevertheless, the rules here were designed to prompt you to think harder about the rewards and risks of making more aggressive bids.

 Thousands of articles have been written about the Ultimatum game over the years.
 There’s no need to distill all that research here, but it’s worth noting the implications of several different kinds of experiments that have been run.

 - Varying the amount of the stakes.
-It appears that people (on both sides of the game) care about fairness whether the amount being divided is large or small.
-Recipients are willing to veto deals that they think are unfair, even if that means forgoing a large payoff.
+It appears that people (on both sides of the game) care about fairness regardless of the amount being divided is large or small.
+Recipients are willing to veto deals that they think are unfair, even if that means forgoing a significant payoff.

 - Multi-round versions of the game with the same pair of players.
 Here the strategy is different for the two parties.
 If each knows that there will be future rounds, each will be concerned about their immediate payoff, but also about longer term consequences.
 For example, a Recipient might veto reasonable proposals in the early rounds in attempt to force the Allocator to be more generous later.
 (At the same time, of course, the Allocator may try to signal their resolve by making meager offers.)